 We add the request_review method to the State trait 4; all types that implement the trait will now need to implement the request_review method.
 Note that rather than having self, &self, or &mut self as the first parameter of the method, we have self: Box<Self>.
 This syntax means the method is only valid when called on a Box holding the type.
 This syntax takes ownership of Box<Self>, invalidating the old state so the state value of the Post can transform into a new state.

 To consume the old state, the request_review method needs to take ownership of the state value.
-This is where the Option in the state field of Post comes in: we call the take method to take the Some value out of the state field and leave a None in its place, because Rust doesn’t let us have unpopulated fields in structs 2.
+This is where the Option in the state field of Post comes in: we call the take method to take the Some value out of the state field and leave a None in its place because Rust doesn’t let us have unpopulated fields in structs 2.
 This lets us move the state value out of Post rather than borrowing it.
 Then we’ll set the post’s state value to the result of this operation.

 We need to set state to None temporarily rather than setting it directly with code like self.state = self.state.request_review(); to get ownership of the state value.
 This ensures Post can’t use the old state value after we’ve transformed it into a new state.

 The request_review method on Draft returns a new, boxed instance of a new PendingReview struct 5, which represents the state when a post is waiting for a review.
 The PendingReview struct also implements the request_review method but doesn’t do any transformations.
-Rather, it returns itself 6, because when we request a review on a post already in the PendingReview state, it should stay in the PendingReview state.
+Rather, it returns itself 6 because when we request a review on a post already in the PendingReview state, it should stay in the PendingReview state.

 Now we can start seeing the advantages of the state pattern: the request_review method on Post is the same no matter its state value.
 Each state is responsible for its own rules.